Trump campaign denies and revokes journalists’ election night credentials after critical coverage

 Axios editor-in-chief Aja Whitaker-Moore defended Cai’s reporting in a statement, calling her an “excellent reporter who has covered the 2024 presidential election with essential, clinical coverage for Axios.”

-Reporters for Voice of America and Mother Jones were also denied credentials, reporters for the outlets posted on X and told CNN.
+Reporters for Mother Jones were also denied credentials, reporters for the left-leaning outlet told CNN.

 The Trump campaign and his former administration have a history of revoking credentials for reporters, often in retribution over their coverage.
 In 2018, the Trump White House revoked CNN correspondent Jim Acosta’s press credential, only to be forced to restore the credential after CNN filed a lawsuit.

-Note: Clarification: A spokesperson for Voice of America said some staffers had been denied credentials to Trump’s event, although two were admitted.
-After publication of this story, a VOA staffer said they had not been denied access due to their coverage.